cloudmesh-community/sp19-222-89/project-report/report.md

 # S-cone Classification Using REST Services and Machine Learning

 :warning: in review

-:wave: Overal very well done.
-Maybe a table to showcase some model parapmeters and results.

-:wave: we will take a look at a few things in class to make sure they are being displayed in the epub correctly

-:question: DONE?
-Our paper will mostly likely be finalized in this format and look.
-Is that good? :smiley: YES!

 :o: basepath in yaml file not in cloudmesh domain, also app is not a good name as ambiguous and not specific to your project, change yaml and code

 | Brandon Fischer, Ryan Danehy